swift-otel/swift-otel/docs/public-api-for-1.0.md

 - Support for OTLP Logging backend.

-- Update existing GRPC exporter to use Swift GRPC v2.
+- Update existing gRPC exporter to use gRPC Swift v2.

 - Add support for an OTLP/HTTP exporter.